 Beyond this, you’ll have to upgrade your pricing package to either their Plus plan priced at $85/month or Premium Plan priced at $249/month.
 Both these plans give you unlimited members.

-Overall, Tribe is a decent online community software and it will be the best option if you’re looking for a free platform to launch your community on.
+Overall, Tribe is a decent online community software and it will be the best option for SaaS & software companies who want to build a completely customizable experience for their members.

 Setting up your online community on Disciple is pretty easy and quick and all the platform’s functionality just works great out of the box.